-TLCI is a federal reimbursable grant program.
+TLCI is a federal reimbursable program.
 NOACA will reimburse up to 80% for eligible costs incurred.

 NOACA will issue awards funded at a maximum 80% of the total project budget.
 A project sponsor is required to provide the minimum 20% match from non-federal sources.
-A grant agreement will be executed between NOACA, the Ohio Department of Transportation (ODOT), and the grantee.
+An agreement will be executed between NOACA, the Ohio Department of Transportation (ODOT), and the awardee.

-Grantees are required to submit documentation of the consultant selection process and a scope of services within 90 days of notice of the grant award.
-The scope of services will be the foundation of the contract between NOACA and the grantee.
-A scope that has not been submitted within 90 days from the date of notification of award may result in forfeiture of grant or a reduction in the amount of the grant award.
+Awardees are required to submit documentation of the consultant selection process and a scope of services within 90 days of notice of the award.
+The scope of services will be the foundation of the contract between NOACA and the awardee.
+A scope that has not been submitted within 90 days from the date of notification of award may result in forfeiture or a reduction in the amount of the award.

-Grantees will be required to conduct project scoping meetings with NOACA’s TLCI program manager and may be required to revise the scope of services for the TLCI study before entering into contract for the TLCI grant.
+Awardees will be required to conduct project scoping meetings with NOACA’s TLCI program manager and may be required to revise the scope of services for the TLCI study before entering into contract for the TLCI award.

-All planning grants will be paid out on a reimbursable basis.
-The NOACA TLCI program manager will administer grant reimbursements in partnership with ODOT and verify when deliverables are complete.
-The grant agreement will contain a list of agreed upon deliverables, table of deliverables with expected delivery dates, and the agreed-upon payment for the deliverables.
+All planning awards will be paid out on a reimbursable basis.
+The NOACA TLCI program manager will administer reimbursements in partnership with ODOT and verify when deliverables are complete.
+The agreement will contain a list of agreed upon deliverables, table of deliverables with expected delivery dates, and the agreed-upon payment for the deliverables.
 The reimbursement request must contain:

 - The completed reimbursement request form, included in the TLCI contract